CivicHall/civic-hall-member-guide/content/guidelines/pets.md

 ---
-date: 2017-03-06T08:15:51-05:00
+date: 2017-03-06 08:15:51 -0500
-description: "Domestic pets that are not licensed service animals are not permitted at Civic Hall."
+description: Domestic pets that are not licensed service animals are not permitted at Civic Hall.
 title: Pet & Service Animal Policy
 tags:
 - Animals
- - "In the Space"
+- In the Space
+draft: true

 ---
 Domestic pets that are not licensed service animals are not permitted at Civic Hall.